 Fisher F-22 – In the beginners price range I really like the fisher/Teknetics line.
 I’ve used the Fisher F-22 and even though I’ve been hunting with high end detectors for over 20 years I still enjoy taking out the F22.
 It’s simple but adjustable and is a little work horse.
 It has Iron audio feature as well that allows you to turn iron audio down or even off making it a great relic detector at a very affordable price.
 Lightweight, well-built making it a great detector.
 Although I haven’t used any of the other lower, mid-price range Fisher and Teknetics I often hear great things about them.
 The F44, the Patriot, liberator and many others often come up in conversations and I only hear positive comments.
 The G2 in my book is underestimated, although I’ve never used one I’ve hunted with someone who uses one.
 The G2 has crazy fast recovery speed before that was even really a thing.

-Tesoro Outlaw – Although many discount Tesoro these days I still love my Tesoro’s.
+Tesoro Outlaw – Although many discount Tesoro these days I still love my Tesoro Metal Detectors.
 I’ve heard so many things like they are outdated, nothing new coming from Tesoro, they look like toys and the list goes on and on.
-I would still put a few Tesoro detectors against the hottest machines on the market for relic hunting and I guarantee they would hang with the latest and greatest if not outperform them.
-Although Tesoro makes some great detectors I chose the Outlaw because in my book 550 dollars with 3 coils and 3 shafts is a great price and a lifetime warranty.
-I’ve seen the 160 dollar Compadre work an iron infested field site better than a lot of detectors over 500 and even a 1,000 dollars.
-If you’re a relic hunter you’re making a mistake if you discount Tesoro detectors.
+I would still put a few Tesoro metal detectors against the hottest detectors on the market for relic hunting and I guarantee they would hang with the latest and greatest if not outperform them.
+Although Tesoro makes some great metal detectors I chose the Outlaw because in my book 550 dollars with 3 coils and 3 shafts is a great price and a lifetime warranty.
+I’ve seen the 160 dollar Tesoro Compadre work an iron infested field site better than a lot of detectors over 500 and even a 1,000 dollars.
+If you’re a relic hunter you’re making a mistake if you discount Tesoro metal detectors.

-Garrett A/T Series – This article couldn’t be written without mentioning the AT series.
-I have often said that the AT series made metal detecting affordable.
-Before the AT Pro came out I wasn’t seeing anything under 1,000 dollars on the market that could really do it all.
+Garrett AT Series – This article couldn’t be written without mentioning the Garret AT Series.
+I have often said that the Garrett AT Series made metal detecting affordable.
+Before the Garrett AT Pro came out I wasn’t seeing anything under 1,000 dollars on the market that could really do it all.
 Great depth, separation, great relic hunter, waterproof and affordable.
 I have said it many times and I will say it again, the AT Pro revolutionized the metal detecting industry.
 Even if you don’t like the Garrett AT Pro they are responsible for the trend we are seeing now from other manufacturers, less expensive, versatile metal detectors.

-Nokta Impact – If you are familiar with the Makro Nokta line up you’re probably confused at how the Multi-kruzer sits in number 1 spot with the Impact not even making the top three.
-The Kruzer is very similar to the Impact and without a doubt share most of the same features.
-The biggest differences are the Kruzer is waterproof, lightweight and with a few less programs.
-I picked the Kruzer over the Impact simply because it is more versatile.
+Nokta Makro Impact – If you are familiar with the Makro Nokta line up you’re probably confused at how the Multi Kruzer sits in number 1 spot with the Impact not even making the top three.
+The Multi Kruzer is very similar to the Impact and without a doubt share most of the same features.
+The biggest differences are the Multi Kruzer is waterproof, lightweight and with a few less programs.
+I picked the Multi Kruzer over the Impact simply because it is more versatile.
 It’s not that the Impact didn’t make the list its more like I put it in a sub category of the #1 spot.

 Maybe this list can’t be completed because if you’ve read this far you know that probably the two hottest detectors out right now are missing off of this list.
 The Minelab Equinox and the XP Deus.
 Without a doubt I know these detectors are great, there are too many happy users and great finds being made with these detectors that I know they are good.
 Although I haven’t had the chance to swing either I have hunted with a few people with the Deus and I am fortunate enough to talk to many people in this hobby, several of which have used one or the other or both.
 Do I think either of these would make it in my top 3?
 I honestly don’t know but I have my doubts.
 Although I’ve heard great things about both I have heard things that I don’t like.
 I keep hearing about the Equinox and a wobbly shaft and I prefer a larger target ID scale.
 There are a few other things I’m not a fan of.
 If the internal battery goes bad (it will eventually) you can get buy running a battery bank but it’s no longer waterproof.
 It hasn’t been confirmed yet but I am only hearing of two optional coils being made and they will probably continue the trend of denying aftermarket coil manufacturers the ability to make coils.